iconifyit/utils/README.md

-# utils
+# Utils

-General utility package for PHP projects
+A general utilities package primarily for basic PHP projects but with some WordPress specific tools.